stripe/stripe-terminal-android/README.md

 # Stripe Terminal Android

 For information on migrating from earlier versions of the Android SDK, see the [migration guide](https://stripe.com/docs/terminal/sdk-migration-guide).

+The Stripe Terminal Android SDK is a proprietary, closed-source library maintained by Stripe, and the proprietary source code is Stripe's confidential information and is not made publicly available.

 # Requirements